Focus on Skills

-This is especially important now, as the economic impact of the global pandemic is being fully understood and some people are left wondering what the future will bring if their job, business or industry is unable to continue as part of the new now.
+This is especially important now, as the economic landscape continues to change and some people are left wondering what the future will bring if their job, business or industry is unable to continue as it did in the past.

-As a professional coach, you have the tools needed to support any family, friends or clients during this difficult time, if they need to look to the future and focus on skills they can use to find a new role or start a new career.
+However, as a professional coach, you have the tools needed to support any family, friends or clients during this difficult time, if they need to explore different options and unlock skills they can use to find a new role or start a new career.

 Skills are normally grouped together under two headings:

 - Personal skills – seen as our ‘soft skills’ or those intangible qualities and traits that enhance our everyday interactions

 - Interpersonal skills – seen as our ‘people skills’ and relate to how we communicate with others

 Our personal or soft skills can be used to help us stand out when a hiring manager is shortlisting candidates for a role, however many employers look for people with a balanced combination of both personal and interpersonal skills.

 One way you can help identify the balance between personal and interpersonal skills, is to review a list of each during a coaching session.
 Talk through the list one skill at a time and clearly set out examples for each one.
 Then use a tool like our skills compass to give each skill a score from 1 to 5.
 This score is then used to identify strengths and talents or areas to focus on.
 It can also act as a benchmark so you can track progress as your client works on and develops each skill.